 Because someone may not consider their highs to be ‘out of the ordinary’, symptoms of hypomania are not always easy to identify.
 Therefore, friends and relatives, those who witness someone's symptoms, offer important information required for diagnosis.

 'Many people believe that bipolar II is a lesser condition, but having more frequent yet less 'high' episodes is extremely debilitating.'

 For people living with bipolar recovery is possible.
 Combining medication with a healthy lifestyle and support from community services and health professionals is an effective way to manage and respond to symptoms.

-Charlotte is a SANE Speaker who was diagnosed with bipolar disorder ten years ago.
+Charlotte is a SANE Ambassador who was diagnosed with bipolar disorder ten years ago.
 She says she’s made mistakes, but has learnt and continues to refine the management of her symptoms.

 ‘After the confusion, relief, blaming and identity crisis, I knew I had to sort myself out with help from doctors, medication, therapy, and family understanding,’ she says.

 ‘I kept going and I’ve become a better human being.
 I know my own vulnerabilities and accept them.
 I know my stress triggers, how to step back, take a breath, regroup my feelings and then I can deal with it.

 ‘Yes, I’ve stuffed up occasionally, but I’ve learnt.
 Having bipolar disorder doesn’t define me, but it’s helped me to teach my mind to be clearer.’